 Bruno had developed a well-rounded practical seminar on this topic for second-year objects majors, a platform that perfectly enabled experimentation and technique advancement.
 Soon, colleagues in other institutions began requesting that we hold this seminar for their labs, and so we "took it on the road," so to speak.

 To date, we have now given this seminar to conservators at The Metropolitan Museum of Art in New York (2012), the Walters Art Museum in Baltimore (2013), the Smithsonian American Art Museum and Lunder Conservation Center in Washington, DC (2014), and the Museum of Fine Arts, Boston (2015).
-In 2016, Bruno and Richard Wolbers delivered the seminar to the Straus Conservation Center at Harvard University Art Museums in Boston, and in 2020, I will be giving the seminar at its first international venue, in London, as part of the UK's Institute for Conservation (Icon) professional programming.
+In 2016, Bruno and Richard Wolbers delivered the seminar to the Straus Conservation Center at Harvard University Art Museums in Boston, and in 2021, I will be delivering an online lecture, as part of the UK's Institute for Conservation (Icon) professional programming.